-There Are Several Ways to Get Your Prescriptions Filled
+There Are SeveralWays to GetYour Prescriptions Filled

-For Short-term Medications
+For Short-term Medications (revised as of June 21, 2023)

 When you need to take a prescription for a period of no more than 60 days, you can have your prescription filled at a participating pharmacy.
 You may receive up to a 30-day supply plus one refill of up to a 30-day supply.
+If you need to take your medication for more than 60 days, after the first two fills, your medication will be treated as a maintenance medication, and must be filled following the rules below for maintenance medications.
+Short-term medications may be filled at a non-participating pharmacy subject to the rules described below.